They say a person needs just three things to be truly happy in this world: someone to love, something to do, and something to hope for.

 As we fix our eyes on Him, the pioneer and perfecter of our faith, we too will have joy.
-While resting in the promises to come from a good and loving God.
+We will rest in the promises to come from a good and loving God.
 Our glorious outcome is already fulfilled in Him.

 Hope is not an option for us, it is a necessity.
 If we lose hope, we lose joy and peace.

 We cannot afford to view our future through the lens of disappointment.
 We must behold our future and the future of our loved ones through the lens of hope.
 A hope in a God that never lies.
 A hope in a God who is faithful to His word.
 A hope in the finished work of the cross.